AnthonnyyP/The-Maze/README.md

 ## Getting Started

-- Fork and Clone this rePpo
+- Fork and Clone this repo.
+- Mkdir "maze-game"
 - Open the repo in VS Code with `code .`

 ---